Become the Chair of our Board of Trustees

 · Prior experience of serving on charity boards

 The PTC is committed to interviewing all candidates from Asian and African diaspora heritage backgrounds who demonstrate that they meet the above criteria.

 Before you apply

-- The time commitment will be around a day a month, plus attending meetings four times a year (either at our London office or via Zoom).
+· The time commitment will be around 5-6 hours a month, plus attending meetings four times a year (either at our London office or via Zoom).

-- Interviews will take place over Zoom in the week of the 30 November 2020.
+· Interviews will take place over Zoom in the week of 15 February 2021.

-Please email your submission to the PTC’s Office and Publications Manager Maddy Fogelman at email@example.com together with a completed Diversity Monitoring Form.
+Please email your submission to the PTC’s Office and Publications Manager Maddy Fogelman at firstname.lastname@example.org together with a completed Diversity Monitoring Form (available to download here).